Skip to contents

 Overview

-Below, we give a relatively detailed description of the original research articles related to the package by authors.
+Below, we give a relatively detailed description of the original research articles related to the package by the authors.
 We report the abstract of each paper, a link to download it, as well as the functions that have been implemented by on the research in the paper.
 We also report a list of other research papers underlying the different functions implemented in the package.

 Original Research papers